30 Free Things to Do in Edinburgh By A Local

 At the top of the hill is the National Monument or The National Disgrace.

-Read next | Our guide to the best Edinburgh restaurants
+Read next: Our guide to the best Edinburgh restaurants

 Calton Hill Edinburgh Dugald Stewart Monument

-19. Arthur’s Seat
+17. Arthur’s Seat

-Local tip | Come down past Pollock Hall then gorge on the biggest plate of nachos at The Auld Hoose.
+Local tip: Walk down the hill via Pollock Hall, then gorge on the biggest plate of nachos at The Auld Hoose.

 Arthurs Seat Edinburgh Walk Park

-20. Princes Street Gardens
+18. Princes Street Gardens

 The city’s lungs are two massive public parks which are actually a drained loch.